Kapeli/cheatset/README.md

   notes 'Some notes at the end of the cheat sheet' end
 ```
-The following values may contain markdown formatted text:
+The following values may contain Markdown or HTML:

 * The `introduction` and the `notes` of the cheat sheet
 * The `name` and the `notes` of the entries